h2non/node-bintray/README.md

 $ npm install bintray --save
 ```

-# Requirements
+## Requirements

 For full API usage, you must create an account at [Bintray.com](https://bintray.com)

 When you get the account, go to your user profile, click in `Edit` and then click in `API key` option menu for getting your API token.

-# CLI
+## CLI

-For easy automation, usage from other languages or from your shell scripts, you should use the command-line interface
+For easy automation, usage from other languages or from your shell scripts, you should use the full featured command-line interface:

 ```shell
 $ bintray --help